zelhajou/ft_sys_inception/README.md

 Docker is an open-source platform that automates the deployment of applications inside lightweight, portable containers.
 It abstracts away many of the complexities involved in managing different environments, allowing developers to focus on writing code that works consistently from development to production.

+### Docker Architecture

+Docker is built on a client-server architecture, which includes the following components:

+1. **Docker Daemon**: The Docker daemon (`dockerd`) is a persistent background process that manages Docker containers and images.
+It listens for Docker API requests and manages Docker objects like images, containers, networks, and volumes.

 ```
 sudo systemctl enable docker.service
 sudo systemctl enable containerd.service

 ```

+## Inception Setup and Configuration

+### Virtual Machine Setup

+- **VirtualBox Installation:**
+	- Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your host machine.
+	- Create a new VM with the following settings:
+		- **Name**: Inception
+		- **Type**: Linux
+		- **Version**: Ubuntu (64-bit)
+		- **Memory**: 2 GB
+		- **Hard Disk**: Create a new virtual hard disk now (VDI, dynamically allocated, 20 GB)
+	- Start the VM and install Ubuntu 20.04 LTS.